awsdocs/aws-cdk-guide/v2/testing.md

 # Testing constructs<a name="testing"></a>

 With the AWS CDK, your infrastructure can be as testable as any other code you write\.
-This article illustrates the standard approach to testing AWS CDK apps using the AWS CDK's [assertions](https://docs.aws.amazon.com/cdk/api/v2/docs/aws-cdk-lib.assertions-readme.html) module and popular test frameworks such as [Jest](https://jestjs.io/) for TypeScript and JavaScript or [Pytest](https://docs.pytest.org/en/6.2.x/) for Python\.
+The standard approach to testing AWS CDK apps uses the AWS CDK's [assertions](https://docs.aws.amazon.com/cdk/api/v2/docs/aws-cdk-lib.assertions-readme.html) module and popular test frameworks like [Jest](https://jestjs.io/) for TypeScript and JavaScript or [Pytest](https://docs.pytest.org/en/6.2.x/) for Python\.

-There are two categories of tests you can write for AWS CDK apps\.
+There are two categories of tests that you can write for AWS CDK apps\.
 +  **Fine\-grained assertions** test specific aspects of the generated AWS CloudFormation template, such as "this resource has this property with this value\."
-These tests can detect regressions, and are also useful when you're developing new features using test\-driven development \(write a test first, then make it pass by writing a correct implementation\)\.
-Fine\-grained assertions are the tests you'll write the most of\.
+These tests can detect regressions\.
+They're also useful when you're developing new features using test\-driven development\. \(You can write a test first, then make it pass by writing a correct implementation\.\) Fine\-grained assertions are the most frequently used tests\.
-+  **Snapshot tests** test the synthesized AWS CloudFormation template against a previously\-stored baseline template or "master\."
++ **Snapshot tests** test the synthesized AWS CloudFormation template against a previously stored baseline template\.
 Snapshot tests let you refactor freely, since you can be sure that the refactored code works exactly the same way as the original\.
 If the changes were intentional, you can accept a new baseline for future tests\.
-However, CDK upgrades can also cause synthesized templates to change, so you can't rely only on snapshots to make sure your implementation is correct\.
+However, CDK upgrades can also cause synthesized templates to change, so you can't rely only on snapshots to make sure that your implementation is correct\.

 **Note**
 Complete versions of the TypeScript, Python, and Java apps used as examples in this topic are [available on GitHub](https://github.com/cdklabs/aws-cdk-testing-examples/)\.

 ## Getting started<a name="testing_getting_started"></a>

-To illustrate how to write these tests, we'll create a stack that contains an AWS Step Functions state machine and a AWS Lambda function\.
+To illustrate how to write these tests, we'll create a stack that contains an AWS Step Functions state machine and an AWS Lambda function\.
 The Lambda function is subscribed to an Amazon SNS topic and simply forwards the message to the state machine\.

 First, create an empty CDK application project using the CDK Toolkit and installing the libraries we'll need\.
-The constructs we'll use are all in the main CDK package, which is a default dependency in projects created with the CDK Toolkit, but you'll need to install your testing framework\.
+The constructs we'll use are all in the main CDK package, which is a default dependency in projects created with the CDK Toolkit\.
+However, you must install your testing framework\.

 ------
 #### [ TypeScript ]